pdxdave/aws_cantrill/001_aws_accounts.md

     * This code is then entered into the AWS sign on for verification

 ## Setting up MFA for the root user
-1. Logged in as the root user, select user at top right of page and take Security credentials.
+1. Log in as the root user, select user at top right of page and take Security credentials.
-2. Activate MFA
+2. Activate MFA.
+Three options appear: virtual mfa device (e.g., software), u2f security key (e.g., yubikey), other hardware device (e.g., gemalto token)
+3. I used Twilio Authenticator software solution.

+## Billing
+1. To view billing overview, as the root user go to top right of screen, dropdown root user name and take Billing Dashboard
+2. View monthly bills
+    * Select Bills.
+A monthly dropdown appears outlining all of the AWS Service Charges
+3. Setup Billing Preferences
+    * Select receive pdf invoice my email and receive free tier usage alerts.
+Assign to an email.
+4. Setup a Budget
+    * First go to Cost Explorer.
+    * Go to Budgets and Create budget
+    * There are different kinds of budgets: cost, usage, savings, reservation.
+We'll make a Cost budget.